Cosmetic Surgery Claims

 - Laser skin resurfacing

-Some of the most common case types that we deal with include:
+Some of the most common cases include:

 - Errors which result in muscle, tissue or nerve damage